An Efficient Paradigm for Feasibility Guarantees in Legged Locomotion: Reachable Region

 The relation (\ref{eq:ik}) represents the kinematic constraint in (\ref{eq:joints_set}) reformulated in terms of the inverse kinematics. $\mathbf{\bar{F}}_i$, therefore, is defined as:

 where $f^{-1}_i$ refers to the inverse kinematics mapping.
 It is important to note from (\ref{eq:inverse_F}) that for specific feet positions, the location of each $\bm{\nu}^*_{xy}$ (and accordingly the resultant region) is influenced by the height $c_z$ and the orientation ${}^\mathcal{W}\mathbf{R}_B$ of the robot.
 A simple check for the presence of a singularity is done in (\ref{eq:singl}), where $\sigma_{\min }$ is the smallest singular value and $\sigma_{0}$ is a small value of choice.
 Due to the non-linearity of constraints \eqref{eq:ik} and \eqref{eq:singl} the problem cannot be casted as a linear program (LP) and we employ a ray-casting approach for the solution.
 A bisection search could be utilized to speed up the search for $\bm{\nu}^*_{xy}$.
 We first perform an evenly distributed search along the selected direction $\mathbf{a}_i$, with steps $\Delta \rho$, to find both the last point inside the region and the first point outside.
 These correspondingly generate the interval $[\rho - \Delta \rho, \rho]$ where $\bm{\nu}^*_{xy}$ lies in.
-A fast bisection search is then executed on this interval to find $\bm{\nu}^*_{xy}$ while making sure it's within an error of [0, $-\Delta \rho_{\text{min}}$] from the boundary of the actual workspace.
+A fast bisection search is then executed on this interval to find $\bm{\nu}^*_{xy}$ while making sure it is within an error of [0, $-\Delta \rho_{\text{min}}$] from the boundary of the actual workspace.
 The function \textit{isReachable($\rho$)}, used in Algorithm \ref{alg:reach_alg}, computes the inverse kinematics of a CoM position and checks if that position is reachable:

 Each vertex $\bm{\nu}^*_{xy}$ is added to the vertex description $\mathcal{Y}_{r}$ such that the (non-convex) hull of the ordered set of vertex becomes an approximation of the real reachable region (see Fig. \ref{fig:reach_region_height} and \ref{fig:reach_region_orient}).
-The algorithm stops when a step smaller than $\Delta \rho_{min}/2$ set by the user, is reached.
+The algorithm stops when a step smaller than $\Delta \rho_{min}/2$ set by the user, is reached\footnote{$\Delta \theta = 10\degree$ and $\Delta \rho_{\text{min}} = 0.03 m$ are used for the shown figures.
+For a faster computation during planning, $\Delta \theta = 20\degree$ was sufficient for the simulation and experimental results.}\footnote{The large peaks in the edges of the reachable regions in Fig. {\ref{fig:reach_region_height} and \ref{fig:reach_region_orient}} are due to the physical nature of the workspace.
+Smaller rough edges along the boundary of the regions are due to the discretization used.}.